nghttp2/nghttp2/doc/nghttpd.1.rst

 .. describe:: <PRIVATE_KEY>

     Set  path  to  server's private  key.
 Required  unless :option:`--no-tls` is specified.

 .. describe:: <CERT>

     Set  path  to  server's  certificate.
-Required
-    unless :option:`--no-tls` is specified.
+Required  unless :option:`--no-tls` is specified.

 OPTIONS:
 --------

 .. option:: -D, --daemon

     Run in a background.
 If :option:`-D` is used, the current working directory is  changed to '*/*'.
 Therefore  if this option is used, :option:`-d` option must be specified.

 .. option:: -V, --verify-client

     The server  sends a client certificate  request.
 If the client did  not return  a certificate, the  handshake is terminated.
-Currently, this option
-    just requests  a client certificate and  does not verify it.
+Currently,  this  option just  requests  a client certificate and does not verify it.

 .. option:: -d, --htdocs=<PATH>

     Specify document root.
 If this option is not specified, the document root is the current working directory.

 .. option:: -v, --verbose

-    Print  debug   information  such   as  reception/
-    transmission of frames and name/value pairs.
+    Print debug information  such as reception/ transmission of frames and name/value pairs.

 .. option:: --no-tls

     Disable SSL/TLS.

-.. option:: -c, --header-table-size=<N>
+.. option:: -c, --header-table-size=<SIZE>

     Specify decoder header table size.